The Primacy of Worship

 The Family in Worship

 Worship should involve the whole covenant community.
 Therefore, we encourage parents to keep their covenant children in the worship service as much as possible.
 We realize there are times when this is not possible, so we do offer a nursery during the worship service as a service to parents who would otherwise miss parts of the service regularly.
 But our nursery is not intended to be a place to send small children during the entire service (or even during the sermon!) regularly, week after week.
-We do not despise our little ones and therefore want them to worship God with us (Matt.
-19:13-14), receiving the grace He provides through His Word (Luke 10:21).
-Don't worry, we expect little children to make some noise during worship.
-We praise the Lord for the cries of little ones as a reminder of His gracious blessing in the gift of children, who are a heritage from Him.
+Our children belong to the kingdom of God (Mark 10:13-16), and are thus to be included in the worship of God (Ps.
+8:2).
+Don't worry, we expect infants and little children to make some noise during worship.
+We praise the Lord for the cries of little ones as a reminder of His gracious blessing of the gift of children, who are a heritage from Him.